yudan121/XMR/README.md

 #### 2. Download data

-Download the following archives and place them in the repository root:
+Download the following archives, place them in the repository root, and extract:

 | File | Size | Link |
 |------|------|------|